astronomer/docs/astro/manage-billing.md

 ## View invoices

-1. In the Cloud UI, click your Workspace name in the upper left corner, click **Organization Settings**, then click **Billing**.
+1. In the Astro UI, click your Workspace name in the upper left corner, click **Organization Settings**, then click **Billing**.
 2. Click **Invoices**.

-By default, the Cloud UI shows a draft invoice for your current billing cycle.
+By default, the Astro UI shows a draft invoice for your current billing cycle.

 - Each **Charge** is an Astro component that you used at some point in the billing cycle.
 Note that your worker resources are charged separately from the Deployments they run on and each other.
 For example, a Deployment with two worker queues will appear as three separate charges in your invoice.
 - **Quantity** represents the number of hours you ran a given Astro component.